Digitalization demands a three-pronged approach

 Having the right data is crucial, because this affects the business, the organization and the technology.
 Wijers: “Having your data in order is a precondition for being successful in the modern world.”
 Only with clear, accessible and safely managed data is it possible to offer customers the desired products and services.
 This demands the right organizational skills and responsibilities, and an IT department that is wholly in sync with the goals of the company.

-The so-called Canvas Operating Model helps make strategic choices easier.
-Bor van Dijk, who primarily focuses on the digital business agenda for Anderson MacGyver, explains: “An A0-format poster shows the correlation among business activities, customers and business partners in one glance.
-It stimulates the use of one company vernacular for all involved and forms the connection between the business model, the company processes, the data and the IT systems.
+The so-called Operating Model Canvas helps make strategic data and technology choices easier.
+Bor van Dijk, who primarily focuses on the digital business agenda for clients of Anderson MacGyver, explains: “An A0-format poster shows the correlation among business activities, customers and business partners in one glance.
+It stimulates the use of one company common language for all involved and forms the connection between the business model, the company processes, the data and the IT systems.

-Canvas also helps companies understand the context and dynamics in which customers operate.
+The Operating Model Canvas also helps companies understand the context and dynamics in which our clients operate.
 “This requires companies to listen closely and ask specific questions.
 Many companies have similar management models and activities and even on a detail level may appear the same.
 That is why the level of analysis must do justice to the uniqueness of each customer.
 Our strength is that we provide customized services based on best practices with which management teams can actually achieve their digital agendas.”

-Ohno Wasser cites the construction and engineering firm SPIE as a prime example of Anderson MacGyver’s three-pronged approach.
+Onno Wasser cites the international construction and engineering company SPIE as a prime example of Anderson MacGyver’s three-pronged approach.
 “They have implemented the digital agenda throughout the entire organization as based on their core operational activities.
 Ultimately, one technology platform supports the five most prominent organizational components.
 This offers many advantages in terms of management and data policy.”

-Also at other firms, a successful digital transformation is often based on a combination of business agenda, organizational structure and technology.
-Anderson MacGyver facilitates a cooperative process that solves problems by using tested methods, expertise and an open approach.
-In this, the customers’ context and challenges are always the focal point.
+Also at other clients, a successful digital transformation is based on a combination of business agenda, organizational structure and technology.
+Anderson MacGyver facilitates a cooperative process that solves problems by using proven concepts methods, expertise and an open approach.
+In this, the clients’ context and challenges are always the focal point.